 The bigger pieces of zucchini also mean that you can broil them right on the same pan as your sausages.
 Everything gets toasty and charred and has an extra layer of flavor.

 This dinner is so warm and cozy.
 I’m definitely looking forward to eating it all fall and winter long!

 What is pink sauce?

-You can eat it on pasta or tortellini, use it on a pizza, or ditch the carbs like I did here.
+You can eat it on pasta or tortellini, use it on a pizza, or ditch the carbs like I did here and serve it over broiled vegetables.
 It’s delicious paired with sausage, chicken, or even shrimp.

-The first time I had tomato cream sauce was way back in college when one of my roommates mixed together a jar of pasta sauce and a jar of alfredo.
+The first time I had tomato cream sauce was way back in college when one of my roommates mixed together a jar of marinara sauce and a jar of alfredo sauce.
 We were instantly hooked at ate it pretty regularly.

-To make it, you’ll start by making a super garlicky alfredo sauce.
-Alfredo doesn’t traditional have a ton of garlic, but marinara does, so we’ll also that in this step.
-Melt some butter, then add loads of fresh garlic.
+Saute the garlic in butter.
 Cook until the garlic is fragrant, but don’t let it brown or it will get bitter.
 Low heat is key here.

-Next, whisk in some heavy cream and bring it to a simmer.
-Stir in some parmesan cheese to form a thick, creamy alfredo.
+Whisk in some heavy cream and bring it to a simmer.
+Stir in some parmesan cheese to form a thick, creamy Alfredo sauce.

 Add a little water to thin the sauce if it’s too thick, season to taste with a little sea salt and some crushed red pepper, and there you have it!
 My absolute favorite thing to eat right now.